Cross-border

 Currency-Hedged Property Investment — Why We Usually Don't

 Hedging the FX exposure on a 7- to 10-year property hold is operationally complex and usually unprofitable.
-Here is why.
+Here is the honest math, and the limited cases where it is justified.

 Most fundamentally, the family's underlying currency exposure is rarely the gross property value.
-If the family spends EUR, has EUR children, holds other EUR assets, the marginal EUR property is partially self-hedged at the household level.
+If the family spends EUR, has EUR children in EUR schools, holds other EUR assets, the marginal EUR property is partially self-hedged at the household level.
+Hedging the gross notional is over-hedging the family's true net exposure.

 About the author